cojic/CloudSecurityResearch/documentation/apis.md

 #### Attacks scenarios

 In a Server-Side Request Forgery (SSRF) attack, the attacker can abuse functionality on the server to read or update internal resources.
-The attacker can supply or modify a URL to which the code running on the server will read or submit data to, and by carefully selecting the URLs, the attacker may be able to read server configuration such as AWS metadata, connect to internal services like http enabled databases or perform post requests towards internal services which are not intended to be exposed.
+The attacker can supply or modify a URL to which the code running on the server will read or submit data, and by carefully selecting the URLs, the attacker may be able to read server configuration such as AWS metadata, connect to internal services like HTTP enabled databases or perform post requests towards internal services which are not intended to be exposed.

 #### Types of SSRF Attacks
 Server-side request forgery attacks usually exploit the trust between the server or another back-end system and the compromised application, allowing attackers to escalate the attacks to perform malicious actions.
 Here are some examples: <br>